 Random program design leads to random results.
 It’s really that simple.
 When program design is not structured and there is not a template in place, it’s nearly impossible to figure out what is working for your clients.

 This is one of the drawbacks of many group programs.
 There is no long-term plan that factors in volume or intensity, nor are there logical testing timelines to measure actual progress.

 I often see gym owners concerned with satisfying everyone.
 We should put that one to bed because in reality we should be concerned with the “greater good”.
-Just like we measure our clients’ success on metrics, the number of people happy with our programming should be measured the same way.
+Just as we measure our clients’ success with metrics, the number of people happy with our programming should be measured the same way.

 Measure results off of lack of injuries and longterm success

 Everyone will get results, but the question is for how long?
 Programs like P90x and Insanity all work great, no knock there.
 The question is, how long will they work and who will they work for?
 The answer is dependent on many factors, but cannot be definitively answered.